Returns all the rows in a table except for those rows that are affected by the specified column filters.

 The name of an existing table.

-A column whose filtering is to be retained.
-It can be part of the expanded table.
-A table of the expanded table can be specified, too.
+A column whose filtering is to be retained when ALLEXCEPT is used as a CALCULATE modifier.
+The column can be part of the expanded table.
+A column in a table of the expanded table can be specified, too.

 Remove filters from all the columns of the Customer table but City.

 CALCULATE ( <exp>, ALLEXCEPT ( Customer, Customer[City] ) )